FAForever/wiki-pages/FAF-chat.md

 If you double click on a single sword, you will launch FA and join the player in the lobby that they are presently in.

-If you double click on crossed swords, you will launch FA and start watching the [livereplay](LiveReplay_server_and_replays "wikilink") from the beginning of their game.
+If you double click on crossed swords, you will launch FA and start watching the [live replay](/LiveReplay-server-and-replays) from the beginning of their game.

 ## Joining Chat via Browser
 You can access it from any IRC client: [Chat / IRCServer](http://wiki.faforever.com/index.php?title=Chat_/_IRC_server)